jacmGlobant/pkpass-generator/README.md

 6. **Compress pass file:**
    A function is created to compress a set of files into a .pkpass file using the zip command.

+All steps to create the pkpass file is in: https://developer.apple.com/documentation/walletpasses/building_a_pass

 ## Flow to create pkpass with passkit-generator (see the source code pkpassGenerator2.js)